wpswings/woo-one-click-upsell-funnel/README.txt

 == Screenshots ==

-1. Create new Funnel
+1. Create new Funnel: Create a new upsell funnel by clicking on Create New Funnel button
-2. Add Offer in the funnel
+2. Add Offer in the funnel: Add an offer product in your upsell funnel
-3. Make Funnel Live
+3. Make Funnel Live: Save your funnel and click on the toggle button to publish it
-4. Template-1
-5. Template-2
-6. Template-3
+4. Template-1: Upsell offer page template #1
+5. Template-2: Upsell offer page template #2
+6. Template-3: Upsell offer page template #3
-7. Funnels List
+7. Funnels List: View all your funnels in the Funnel List tab
-8. Shortcodes
-9. Global Settings
+8. Shortcodes: Shortcodes tab provide you several shortcodes to add different elements
+9. Global Settings: Global settings that take effect on all funnels
+10. Upsell Report: Check the performance of each upsell funnel
+11. Upsell Report by date: Check the upsell performance for a set time period
+12. Google Analytics tracking: Track upsell sales through Google Analytics
+13. FB Pixel tracking: Track upsell sales through Facebook Pixel

 == Frequently Asked Questions ==